 Perhaps what's most remarkable about Chrysler was the almost impossible-to-define sense of knowing which one to buy; that is, if you can have only one example of a certain artist or certain style, which one would you pick and why?
 Such judgments are completely subjective, of course, but there are experts who believe that in a lot of cases, Walter Chrysler had a knack for getting the right one.

 But not always.
 Chrysler's collection arguably rivals those of Barnes in Philadelphia or Phillips in Washington, D.C., but if Chrysler had kept his best works, there might not be an argument.
 Chrysler was wealthy, but not on the super-rich scale you see today, and he traded works like baseball cards.
 A single Thomas Cole painting now on view was acquired for 11 other works.
-The man who once owned a couple hundred Picassos made some good trades, but a lot of good his works got away.
+The man who once owned a couple hundred Picassos made some good trades and some not-so-good trades, and some really fine pieces can now be found elsewhere.
 And before he decided on a museum of his own, he was generous with institutions such as the Museum of Modern Art in New York City.

 For more details specifically related to Walter Chrysler, Jr., click here.
 Chrysler's contributions to this Museum are no doubt monumental, but there are many other people who have made valuable contributions, and the history of the Chrysler is their story, too.
 And we haven't even gotten to all the good things that have happened here in the four decades after Chrysler's gift.